15 phrases unhappy people unwittingly slip into conversations (without realizing it)

 This phrase masquerades as acceptance, but it’s actually resignation wearing a costume.
 There’s a profound difference between accepting reality (which requires presence and often courage) and this verbal shrug that says “I’ve stopped believing things could be different.”

-I used this phrase constantly during my last year in Management Consulting.
+I used this phrase constantly during my last year in management consulting.
 Every late night, every soul-crushing PowerPoint deck, every time my body screamed for rest—”it is what it is.”
 What I was really saying was: I’ve abandoned agency in my own life.

 2. “I’m just being realistic”